drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 * Under Automatic Substitution, enter the items below one by one to replace missteps with better choices.
 * After that, if you type the usage misstep in Google Docs, it'll automatically be corrected.

+You can do the same thing in MS Word under Tools--> Autocorrect Options.

 ### Replace----> With
 * for the reason that---> because
 * due to the fact that---> because